LukeTOBrien/horses-through-a-rainstorm/README.md

-# horses-through-a-rainstorm
+# Have you ever..

-VR scenes as described in CSN song 'Horses Through a Rainstorm' using A-Frame
+This repo contains VR scenes as described in CSN song ['Horses Through a Rainstorm'](https://youtu.be/MV3xdoPjFuM) using [A-Frame](https://aframe.io/).

+# Horses Through a Rainstorm

+# Lion through a busy street bazaar